spotify/scio/site/src/main/paradox/FAQ.md

 #### What does "Cannot prove that T1 <:< T2" mean?

 Sometimes you get an error message like `Cannot prove that T1 <:< T2` when saving an `SCollection`.
-This is because some sink methods have an implicit argument like this which means element type `T` of `SCollection[T]` must be a sub-type of `TableRow` in order to save it to BigQuery.
+This is because some sink methods have an implicit argument like this which means element type `T` of `SCollection[T]` must be a subtype of `TableRow` in order to save it to BigQuery.
 You have to map out elements to the required type before saving.

 ```scala
 def saveAsBigQuery(tableSpec: String)(implicit ev: T <:< TableRow)